Having a good understanding of safety precautions inside the laboratory is a very first step to keep laboratory safety.

 - Do not dispose of used chemicals or reagents in the same container without knowing their reactivity.

-- Provide storage cabinet for each chemical.
+- Provide a storage cabinet for each chemical.

 - Return to its storage cabinet after every use.

 - Utilize secondary containment to prevent spill or leak, as well as protect the cabinet.

 - Avoid storing chemicals over your requirement in the laboratory.